Create your AI that knows when to say "I don't know." Try it on your data →

 Conversion into Embeddings

 The retrieved documents are converted into embeddings, which are numerical representations that capture the semantic meaning of the text.
-This step enables the system to analyze and compare the information more effectively.
+This step enables the system to analyze and compare the information more effectively, a distinction often discussed in AI chatbots vs human agents.

 Integration with Generation Process